blue6896/ggm-/README.txt

 and fig2.tiff each, are run if you run SIMUMERGEALL.R.
 Currently the variable repe, the number of replication in SIMUMERGEALL.R code is set to 500.

+For SIMUMERGEALL.R, you can modify parameters of the functions to make data matrix as you want.
+parameters:
+ nn: number of genes
+ samples: number of observations for each gene
+ case: different scenarios weighting nodes => when case =1, only hub nodes are weighted, when case=2, half of hub nodes and half of non-hub nodes are weighted, when case =3, only non-hub nodes are weighted and when case =4, randomly chosen nodes are weighted.
+ numhub: number of hubs on network
+ bighub: the number of neighboring edges of hub nodes are controlled
+ shlb: the lower bound of neighboring edges of non-hub nodes are controlled
+ shub: the upper bound of neighboring edges of non-hub nodes are controlled
+ bigwgt: the weight for nodes
+ disconnected: the number of nodes without any neighboring edges

 Please e-mail me at jai.woo.lee.gr@dartmouth.edu if you have any questions

 Thank you!